 Students learn the legal and logistical aspects of launching a professional counseling practice.
 Networking and establishing professional affiliations is explored.
 Students also consider how to conduct an effective job search, set-up a private practice and prepare for licensing requirements.

 Graduates of master's degree programs in counseling can find job opportunities as counselors in schools and mental health facilities or set up a private practice to work with families, couples and those suffering from addiction.
-The BLS predicted that employment for school and career counselors would increase by 19%, about as fast as the average for all occupations, between 2010 and 2020 (www.bls.gov).
-The BLS projected job growth of 36%, much faster than the average for all occupations, from 2010-2020.
+The BLS predicted that employment for school and career counselors would increase by 8%, about as fast as the average for all occupations, between 2018 and 2028 (www.bls.gov).
+The BLS projected job growth of 22% for substance abuse, behavioral disorder, and mental health counselors, much faster than the average for all occupations, from 2018-2028.

 Salary for counselors will vary based on specialty area.
-For example, as of May 2012 the BLS reported that educational, guidance and vocational counselors earned an average salary of $56,170, while mental health counselors averaged $43,290.
+For example, as of May 2018 the BLS reported that educational, guidance, school and vocational counselors earned an average salary of $60,160, while substance abuse, behavioral disorder, and mental health counselors averaged $47,920.